tulatorres/STACKS/README.md

 7. **populations:** compute population-level summary statistics, can output site-level SNP calls in VCF format, and also output SNPs for analyses in STRUCTURE or in Phylip format

 Other useful programs:
-a. stacks-dist-extract: exports particular section of Stacks log or distribs file for easy viewing or for plotting.
+- stacks-dist-extract: exports particular section of Stacks log or distribs file for easy viewing or for plotting.
 Used to identify samples that need to be removed due to having too few loci identified and to help data clean-up

 #### 0e.
 Helpful Bash Code #####
-cd = move to a different directory
+- cd = move to a different directory
-> e.g., `cd /project/rarity_landscapegenetics/stacks_out`
+	- e.g., `cd /project/rarity_landscapegenetics/stacks_out`
-> cd .. = move up one directory
+	- cd .. = move up one directory
-> cd ../.. = move up two directories
+	- cd ../.. = move up two directories

-sbatch = running a slurm file
+- sbatch = running a slurm file
-> e.g., `sbatch 1_frogs_demux_stacks.slurm`
+	- e.g., `sbatch 1_frogs_demux_stacks.slurm`
-> need to be in the folder where the slurm file is in for it to run successfully
+	- need to be in the folder where the slurm file is in for it to run successfully
-> use cd to navigate to scripts folder/directory
+	- use cd to navigate to scripts folder/directory

-less = looks at a file in bash.
+- less = looks at a file in bash.
 Larger files are easier to look at in bash vs cyberduck

-q = quits out of a less file
+- q = quits out of a less file

-cp = copy
+- cp = copy
-> to move files around, can copy and paste them into a file
+	- to move files around, can copy and paste them into a file
-> e.g., cp /project/rarity_landscapegenetics/stacks_out/ustacks_out/lipi/AR0003.alleles.tsv.gz /project/rarity_landscapegenetics/stacks_out
+	- e.g., cp /project/rarity_landscapegenetics/stacks_out/ustacks_out/lipi/AR0003.alleles.tsv.gz /project/rarity_landscapegenetics/stacks_out
-> easy and quick to move large files around, vs in cyberduck
+	- easy and quick to move large files around, vs in cyberduck
-> If accidentally saved file in a weird spot, can move it easily using copy function
+	- If accidentally saved file in a weird spot, can move it easily using copy function

 ### 1. Demultiplexing the data using **process_radtags** ####
 - see **1_frogs_demux_stacks.slurm for this code** in [scripts](https://github.com/tulatorres/STACKS/tree/5a5ff6a77b05e6e3fe0e1903cc5ea962e7351ef3/scripts) folder
 to separate the data by barcodes, need to demultiplex the data via process_radtags
 - For my data, I have a single-end barcode
-- For this process, I will demux the data by indicating what the barcode/index is
+- For this process, I demuxed my data by indicating what the barcode/index is
 - Create a slurm script using the normal sbatch directives + commands.
 Header includes:

 ```{r}